2024 Solar Incentives Guide for Los Altos, CA - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

 Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
 You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss your proposed plan with your local Los Altos solar panel installer, to get an understanding of what will be needed and what incentives you will or won't qualify for.
+Be sure to discuss your proposed plan with your local Los Altos solar installation expert, so that you understand what you'll need and what kinds of incentives you may or may not qualify for.

-Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences fall into this category.
-Other solar incentives may be available for commercial properties, depending on the specifics.
+Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall into this category.
+Other solar incentives may be available for commercial properties, depending on the details.
 We recommend reaching out to your local solar installer and/or tax professional to fully understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.